ryleeliyixuan/Interactive-Lab-Hub/Lab 4/README.md

 ### Part 2

 Following exploration and reflection from Part 1, complete the "looks like," "works like" and "acts like" prototypes for your design, reiterated below.

+Feedback:
+Yixuan!
+I thought the posture correction idea is great.
+Interesting too to see how you wanted to connect it to a clipboard.
+I was thinking though, it would be useful for someone like me too who always sits in front of her computer.
+I think it would be interesting to design the posture corrector as a clip that you can attach to anything you are looking at.
+Or even as a necklace, with the sensor aligned upright facing the back of your neck.
+That way if the distance exceeds x, that means the person is slouching.
+Overall think the idea is interesting but the form factor I think has so much potential! - Angelica Kosasih

 ### Part E (Optional)
 ### Servo Control with Joystick